14 Alternative Ways to Manage Procurement RFP Process

 Besides the normal competitive process, the supplier selection could happen as follows:

-• the Swiss Challenge: a customer discloses the details of the project and invites proposals from others interested in executing it.
+- The Swiss Challenge: a customer discloses the project details and invites proposals from others interested in executing it.
 On the receipt of these bids, the original bidder gets an opportunity to match the best bid,

-• The best-and-final offer: an original proponent gest to the 2nd round of the competitive process, even if their offer is not among the most economically advantageous ones.
-Then they are given the right to the best and final offer.
+- The best-and-final offer: An original proponent is granted the right to the best and final offer in the second round of the competitive process, even if their offer differs from the most economically advantageous.

-The unsuccessful original proponent gets the project documentation and business case development reimbursed by the successful bidder.
+The unsuccessful original proponent is reimbursed by the successful bidder for the project documentation and business case development.
 This cost is stipulated in the actual USP.

 RFP Alternative 10: Joint procurement

-"Service providers are increasingly entering into network sharing arrangements, as well as joint procurement agreements, which may reduce their investments and the number of networks available for us to service.
+"Service providers are increasingly entering into network sharing arrangements and joint procurement agreements, which may reduce their investments and the number of networks available for us to service.

 Furthermore, procurement organizations of certain large service providers sell consulting services to enhance the negotiating position of small operators with their vendors.
 As a result of these trends and the intense competition in the industry, we may be required to agree to increasingly less favorable terms to remain competitive."

 This post presents a variety of operating models for joint procurement.
-In the simplest collaboration model - Coordination - partners can apply the Lead Buyer RFP method.
+Partners can apply the Lead Buyer RFP method to the simplest collaboration model- coordination.

-This method assumes a sufficient level of trust between joint procurement partners, i.e., recognizing each other's governance processes for the synchronized supplier award.
+This method assumes a sufficient level of trust between joint procurement partners, i.e., that they recognize each other's governance processes for the synchronized supplier award.

 RFP Alternative 11: Sourcing advisory and execution by global procurement companies

-In the most mature stage of its development, global conglomerates spin off their procurement into a separate business entity - a procurement company.
+In their most mature development stage, global conglomerates spin off their procurement into a separate business entity—a procurement company.

 Such entities, e.g., Vodafone Procurement Company or BuyIn, offer their category and sourcing capabilities to external customers.

-Of course, any company may engage various consulting companies for the same purpose, but those cannot offer similar purchasing volumes as procurement companies.
+Of course, any company may engage various consulting companies for the same purpose, but those cannot offer purchasing volumes similar to procurement companies.

 RFP Alternative 12: Best Value Procurement

-This method has been explained here in a great deal of detail.
+This method has been explained in a great deal of detail here.

 RFP Alternative 13: Early Supplier Involvement (ESI)